Please enable JavaScript in your browser to use this page.

 Here at Haycombe, we have a Hilltop Chapel, immediately inside the cemetery gates, which you can use for the funeral service.
 This offers the following facilities:

-We allow half an hour for a typical funeral service, but you can of course book the chapel for as long as you need to.
+We allow forty five minutes for a typical funeral service, but you can of course book the chapel for as long as you need to.
 Please see our page on fees for services at Haycombe Cemetery, for full details of the options available

 To organise the burial, we will need two forms, as follows.